10 Realistic Ways on How To Lose Weight After A Baby

 Planning your meals will allow you to not binge or munch on anything which jeopardizes your fitness goals.
 On a Sunday, scan your refrigerator to see what all you have and then sit down for 5–10 mins and scribble what you would make for lunch, dinner, and breakfast for the coming week.
 It need not be fancy.
 Just something which gives you a simple outline of what you can cook.
 Also, have a proper storage system in place.

 Easier said than done.
-But if you really want some change, you need to stay away from junk.
+But if you want some change, you need to stay away from junk.
 You have to make an effort.
-I was hearing TEDx Talk a couple of months back and it’s about Doing something new for 30 days, it motivated me to bring in a small change.
+I was hearing TEDx Talk a couple of months back, and it’s about Doing something new for 30 days, it motivated me to bring in small change.
 I am Peanut butter bread person.
-But I wanted to go more towards healthy breakfasts.
-Something like oats.
-I tried it for 30 days and guess what?!
+But I wanted to go more towards healthy breakfasts something like oats.
+I tried it for 30 days and guessed what?!
 I love eating oats now!
 I truly do!
 IIt’s a good talk to listen and watch!

 Small portions keep your cravings at bay.
 So keep eating 5–6 times a day(This is the time when planning comes in handy!) and try to finish your dinner no later than 7:00 PM.
 This gives ample time for the food to digest and before you get ready to rest.
-Also investing in a food scale later on or when you are closer to your fitness goals will give you what is going in(calories in) and will be really helpful as you know! those last few pounds are hard to loose!!
+Also investing in a food scale later on or when you are closer to your fitness goals will give you what is going in(calories in) and will be beneficial as you know!
+Those last few pounds are hard to lose!!

 Don’t forget about your water intake!
-This is really essential!
+It’s is essential!